 Rules Of Engagement

-Make it personal – The more personalized your email, the better.
-That being said, when sending higher volumes this becomes more difficult, and if you’re sending out dozens upon dozens of emails each day, it’s going to be next to impossible to customize and personalize each and every one.
-So here’s a tip; Try to at least personalize the recipient’s name and, if appropriate, their company name.
+The more personal your email, the better.
+That being said, when sending higher volumes this becomes more difficult, and if you're sending out dozens upon dozens of emails each day, it's going to be next to impossible to customize and personalize each and every one.
+So here's a tip; Try to at least personalize the recipient’s name and, if appropriate, their company name.
 Any additional personalization that you can spare the time to add in will only help increase read and response rates.

-Be conversational – Don’t try to showcase your awesome vocabulary, and don’t be verbose.
-The more you throw in fancy words or corporate speak, the colder your cold email gets.
-Write like you speak.
+Don't try to showcase your awesome vocabulary, and don't be verbose.
+The more you throw in fancy words or corporate-speak, the colder your cold email gets.
+Write the way you speak.
 It’s easier for your recipients to read and they are more likely to feel a connection with you as a result.

 Tune in next week for Part 3 of our Cold Series where we will be discussing how to actually dive in and begin to craft the perfect tone, feel, and components for a killer cold email!